AnyaAven/rithm-pre-work/personal-website/text-content.md

 # ABOUT ME
 ## I am a software developer that enjoys challenging work that creates meaningful impacts.

-Prior to coding I was a piano and art instructor for 14 years at Anyamei Studios LLC.

-Teaching kids as young as 3 and as old as 78.
-I enjoy connecting with people from all walks of life.
-Living a life full of adventure and with many valuable perspectives and experiences along the way! <br>
+I started coding to create unique solutions to large problems.
+            It is a very rewarding and exciting career!
+In our day-to-day lives, we are impacted by software in dozens of ways.
+            By being a developer I can be a part of the impact of thousands of lives in small and large ways.
             I am lucky to have found my curiosity at a young age.
-This helped me propel my self-taught studies with enthusiasm, one of the best traits to learn anything.
+            This helped me propel my coding studies enthusiastically.

-Teaching myself piano at the age of 11 and helped others learn too.
-By age 12 I began getting paid for group and private classes! <br>
-Continuing to learn best teaching practices and business policies.
-Pursuing music competitions and events.

-At 15 years old I was fully committed in my educational career and dedicated 7 days a week to teaching.
+            As a dev, there are new things to discover every day.
+            The combination of logic, creativity, and
+            discovery, leads my passion for software and web development!

+Prior to coding I was a piano and art instructor for 14 years at my studio, Anyamei Studios LLC.

-Running a studio kept me busy, but during my free time I enjoy going on many planned and spontaneous adventures.
+During my free time I enjoy going on many planned and spontaneous adventures.
 In 2021 I planned a solo carcamping roadtrip through 30 states.
 I improved my photography skills a bunch! <br>

 Throughout my adventures, I search for connection within myself and others.
 Gaining new perspectives with each new experience. <br>

 I love all things creative.
 I can spend hours painting, coding, and teaching.